 Tony Romano, author of Where My Body Ends and the World Begins, also warns against becoming too fixated on routine:

 “Routines sustain writers.
 But I'm a staunch believer in not allowing the routine to rule you.
 I've written with a purple pen at Panera Bakery.
 I've gone back home and written without music.
 In other words, I find a routine and stick to that, usually for months, until I need a new one.
 No particular pen or setting is going to dictate whether I write.
 The routine doesn't define the writer.
 The routine simply allows the writing to happen.”

-When authors get fussy about getting ready to write or being in exactly the right place, they start to miss out on opportunities to make progress.
+When authors get fussy about getting ready to write or being in exactly the right place with exactly the right kind of coffee, they start to miss out on opportunities to make progress.
 If you’ve got forty-five minutes to write between dropping the kids off at school and heading to the office, but it takes you thirty to get through your prewriting routine—or if you find yourself with spare time on the road, but you can’t bear to put pen to paper away from your desk—you’re missing out.

 Of course, E.B.
 White puts it most directly: “A writer who waits for ideal conditions under which to work will die without putting a word on paper.”

 What about you?
 What routines help get you in the right frame of mind to write?
 And how do you balance the security of routine with the flexibility that helps you stay productive under any circumstances?
 I'd love to hear your thoughts!